jlhapp/Basic_Mapping/README.md

 #Basemaps
-Users can use many different types of basemaps in R.  For a full list of available basemaps, go to the ["Leaflet extras github"][5] webpage.
+Users can use many different types of basemaps in R.  For a full list of available basemaps, go to the ["Leaflet extras github"][5] webpage.  **For examples, see the "Basemaps.R" code.

 [5]: http://leaflet-extras.github.io/leaflet-providers/preview/index.html